The Miracle of Compound Interest

 What’s also obvious from this table is that time is on your side.
 The value of money in the account on year 30 is much higher than the value of that money in year 1.
 After year 30, your original investment is producing nearly $7,500 in interest, close to the total of your original investment.

 One thing to remember is that interest rate plays a big factor here.
-Let’s take a look at the same table with 2% interest, something you may get from a bank account.
+Let’s take a look at the same table with 2% interest, something more realistic when it comes to bank accounts.
+These days even that number is high but rising rates may bring higher interest to bank accounts sooner than later.

 The results are a lot less impressive.
 You can see that the 30 year total is far short of the total at 8% interest ($18,114 versus $100,627 at 8%).
 The reason for that is the lack of high interest payments.
-Since we’re earning interest on interest and interest is a lot lower, your end result is a lot lower.
+Since we’re earning interest on interest and the interest is a lot lower due to the rate, your end result is smaller.

 In simple terms, a low interest rate dulls the impact of the interest on your interest and your end result is much lower.

-That’s why long term return is another key factor in long term investing.
+That’s why the long term rate is another key factor in long term investing.

 If you’re investing $10,000 and getting a 2% return then your total after 30 years is just north of $18,000.